Towards a theory of model distillation: Statistical theory: bounds on sample complexity

-We give some preliminary results for open problems \ref{prob:distill-sample} and \ref{prob:agnostic-distill-sample}, but do not fully resolve these problems.
-In this section, we show that the sample complexity of agnostic distillation is bounded above by a natural combinatorial quantity called the ``VC dimension of the Pareto frontier'', which can be much smaller than the VC dimension.
-However, we prove that there is no corresponding lower bound based on the VC dimension of the Pareto frontier.
+In this section, we show that the sample complexity of distillation is bounded above by a natural combinatorial quantity called the ``VC dimension of the Pareto frontier'', which can be much smaller than the VC dimension that controls the sample complexity of learning.
+However, we prove that this is not tight -- there is no corresponding lower bound based on the VC dimension of the Pareto frontier.

-First, in Lemma~\ref{lem:reduce-to-binary-singleton}, we reduce distillation without loss of generality to the case where the label alphabet is binary and the source class is a singleton set.\footnote{The reduction breaks when distillation is extended to different loss functions as discussed in Section~\ref{sec:extensions}.} The relevant notation for our reduction is as follows.
+First, in Lemma~\ref{lem:reduce-to-binary-singleton}, we reduce distillation without loss of generality to the case where the label alphabet is binary and the source class is a singleton set.\footnote{The reduction breaks outside of the classification setting, as discussed in Section~\ref{sec:extensions}.} The relevant notation for our reduction is as follows.
 For a function $f \in \cY^{\cX}$ and a class of functions $\cG \subseteq \cY^{\cX}$, define the binary-valued class of functions that represents the error pattern of the hypotheses with respect to $f \in \cF$: Also, let $\mathrm{zero} : \cX \to \{0\}$ be the function that identically outputs 0.

 \begin{proof} (b) $\implies$ (a): For each $f \in \cF$, let $\Adstf$ be an algorithm distilling $\{f\}$ into $\cG$.
 Then the algorithm $\Adst$ that outputs $\Adst(S,f) := \Adstf(S)$ distills $\cF$ into $\cG$.